PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

      insert into files (file) values ($1);
    $$ language sql;

-Next, let's use the PostgREST logo for our test.
+Let's download the PostgREST logo for our test.

 .. code-block:: bash